deadmau915/OO_Programming_PHP/README.md

     - How prevent overriding and inheritance using the keyword "final"

 7. (TDD_Project) Test-Driven Development
-    - Using PHPUnit to build a small example of how use TDD practice
+    - Using PHPUnit to build a small piece of code that shows how TDD works